Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

   <p>General usage of the European ETRS89 coordinate reference system (CRS) or RD/NAP is preferred, but is not the default CRS.
 Hence, one of these CRSs has to be explicitly included in each request when one of these CRSs is desired in the response or used in a request.</p>
 </div>

-The CRS can be specified for request and response individually using parameters or headers.

 The guiding principles for CRS support:

 - Source systems record coordinates as they enter the system (legal context);